GuillaumeGermain/NLP/README.md

 As it turned out, it didn't work as expected, and I learned a few things on the way.

 This second dataset had around 82000 lines, and scores between 1 and 5.
+So I set values so:
+- 1-2 => 0
+- 4-5 => 1.
-So I set 1-2 values to 0, and 4-5 to 1.
-3 are discarded as they can't really be considered as "Liked" or not.
+- 3 => discarded: they can't really be considered as "Liked" or not.

 Doing so, it was quite an interesting exercise trying different configurations: vocabulary size (number of words considered) and training set sizes.